Xorlent/ASN-ThreatFeed/README.md

    - IPBlockExceptions.exe : Specific ASN IP ranges to never block (MUST exactly match an entry in the ASN database), one CIDR per line.

 ### For Linux/Bash
    - buildasn.sh : Downloads a fresh copy of the ASN IP database and rebuilds the BlockASNs.txt list.
+This should only be run once per month, as the IP2Location Lite database is released monthly on/around the 1st of each month.
    - updateasn.sh : Regenerates the BlockASNs.txt list using the pre-existing copy of the ASN IP database.

 ### For Windows/PowerShell
    - buildasn.ps1 : Downloads a fresh copy of the ASN IP database and rebuilds the BlockASNs.txt list.
+This should only be run once per month, as the IP2Location Lite database is released monthly on/around the 1st of each month.
    - updateasn.ps1 : Regenerates the BlockASNs.txt list using the pre-existing copy of the ASN IP database.

 ### Output